iwardlaw/Unity-Tools/Waypoint Graph/README.md

 #### UPDATE 17 Nov 2017 ####

 For an object with the `TraverseGraph` script attached, if you have defined an end point容ither through the `End Point` field or by populating `Set Path`葉hen you can set one of three actions that will occur when the object reaches that end point.
+You can also use the path of the attached `Graph` if you have not chosen to override it with `Override Graph Path`.

 ![GraphTraverse inspector view.
 End Action is highlighted.](Images/EndActionInspector.jpg)